origranot/reduced.to/apps/docs/docs/overview.md

 ### How does it work?

-* User pastes a long URL in the input field.
+- The user pastes a long URL in the input field.
-* Clicks "Shorten" button.
+- Clicks the "Shorten" button.
-* The app creates a shorter URL.
+- The app creates a shorter URL.
-* User can copy and share it.
+- User can copy and share it.
-* Clicking the short URL redirects to the long one.
+- Clicking the short URL redirects to the long one.
-* Registered users access a dashboard to track their links.
+- Registered users access a dashboard to track their links.

 ### Technologies and Services